Joni Mitchell – Big Yellow Taxi

 It was a 48-hour-long rock concert (Fantasy Park) that was aired by nearly 200 radio stations over Labor Day weekend in 1975.
 The program, produced by KNUS in Dallas, featured performances by dozens of rock stars of the day and even reunited The Beatles.
 It was also completely imaginary, a theatre-of-the-mind for the 70s.

-The “concert” was made up of live and studio recordings by the artists with live effects added to make it sound legit.
+The “concert” consisted of live and studio recordings by the artists with live effects added to make it sound legit.

 The show had college students hitchhiking all over America hoping to get to Fantasy Park.
 In New Orleans when the concert aired, the IRS came knocking on the doors of WNOE trying to attach the gate receipts to make sure the Feds got their cut!
 Callers were asking where they could get tickets to this amazing show.